-Over our nearly 20 year history, we’ve had the following measure in place: How Did You Find Out About CCV?
+Over our 20+ year history, we’ve had the following measure in place: How Did You Find Out About CCV?

 You would think our website, visibility from the major highway running through our target area, or direct mail advertising would be the highest contributing cause.
 Nope.
 Not even close.

 OK.
 So now what?
 What do we do with this knowledge?
-The first step is understanding that the people who are attending our churches are our best tool for growing our church.
-Now, we must do a number of things to equip them and help them succeed.
+The first step is understanding that the people who are attending our churches are our best tools for growing our church.
+Now, we must do several things to equip them and help them succeed.

 First, we must put a service together that our people wouldn’t be embarrassed about asking someone to attend.
-In addition, we must create a warm and welcoming environment.
+Also, we must create a warm and welcoming environment.
 The list is long and requires us to re-think everything about our churches.
-And, in most cases, the stuff we must do is difficult and takes a significant amount of time to get in place.
+In most cases, the stuff we must do is difficult and takes a significant amount of time to get in place.

-We print a whole bunch of these cards and hand them out at church services for several weeks leading up to Christmas services.
+We print a pile of these cards and put them on high-top tables all around the auditorium during all of our services for several weeks leading up to Christmas services.
 It works!

 Of course, in today’s world, paper isn’t necessarily the way to go.
 Do it virtually!
 Send HTML e-mails to the congregation that they can easily forward to 10+ friends.
 Put something on your mobile app that allows them to “share” it with their friends.
 You get the idea!